FreeAndFair/ColoradoRLA/docs/22_county_runbook.md

 If the hash matches and the file format is correct,  the system will import the data from the file.
 The time required for data import depends on the size of the file.
-Ballot Manifest files should import within seconds for every County, but import time for the CVR file will depend on the number of ballot cards represented in the file.
-A file with fewer than 10,000 CVR lines should take less than a minute, while a file with 500,000 CVR lines or more might take several minutes.
+Import time for the CVR file will depend on the number of ballot cards represented in the file.
+A file with fewer than 10,000 CVR lines should take less than a minute, while a file with 500,000 CVR lines or more might take about a half hour.
+The ballot manifest file upload and import will be quicker than the CVR file upload and import.

 Once both the ballot manifest and CVR files are successfully uploaded and imported users will see them both listed as **uploaded**.
 It is possible to re-upload